hoannguyen02/self-js/interview-questions/review-check-lists.md

    2. Is it clear enough?
    3. Does the line of code is too long?
    4. Is there any packages unused?
-   5. Is there any hardcoded values?
+   5. Is there any hardcoded values, credentials?
    6. Is there any complicated code without comments?
+   7. Is there is 2 loops/ infinite loop?
 2. Code
    1. Should set specific props instead spread all props
    2. Should use id instead index as key for map